-Food insecurity is a whole-of-system issue which requires shared understanding, investment, and leadership across all sectors a whole-of-system issue that requires strong leadership across sectors.
+Food insecurity is a whole-of-system issue which requires shared understanding, investment, and leadership across all sectors

 Food insecurity in remote communities is a long-standing challenge, driven by the impacts of colonisation, trauma and stifled economic development.
 Recently, food insecurity has been worsened by natural disasters, the COVID-19 pandemic and global instability.
 Despite strong advocacy and dedicated community leadership over many years, shifting the dial on chronic food insecurity remains